-S. Peer et al., "Microwave Reflection and Dielectric Properties of Mortar Subjected to Compression Force and Cyclically Exposed to Water and Sodium Chloride Solution," IEEE Transactions on Instrumentation and Measurement, Institute of Electrical and Electronics Engineers (IEEE), Jan 2003.
+S. Peer et al., "Microwave Reflection and Dielectric Properties of Mortar Subjected to Compression Force and Cyclically Exposed to Water and Sodium Chloride Solution," IEEE Transactions on Instrumentation and Measurement, vol. 52, no. 1, pp. 111-118, Institute of Electrical and Electronics Engineers (IEEE), Feb 2003.

 Electrical and Computer Engineering